TheNightAngel1/Bootcamp-project-3/README.md

 ## Using airbyte

-1. Create a source for the postgresql database `dvdrental`
+1. Create a source for the postgresql database `medicare`
     - host: `host.docker.internal`
 2. Create a destination for the Snowflake database
-3. Create a connection between `dvdrental` and `snowflake`
+3. Create a connection between `medicare` and `snowflake`
     - Namespace Custom Format: `<your_destination_schema>`
 4. Run the sync job